wp-plugins/admidio-events/readme.txt

 == Changelog ==

 = 0.3.7 =
-* Added selection for date color.
+* Added color picker to select date color.
 * Improved error handling when wrong RSS feed url is given.
 * Improved handling if user has a nervous finger when changing views (queueing prevented).
+* Moved css and js files to subdirectories.
-* Pointed author uri in files to PlugIn directory.
+* Pointed author uri in header to PlugIn directory.

 = 0.3.6 =
 * Updated stable flag in readme.txt (forgotten in version 0.3.5 =8-}).